Disagreements on cyber risk East-West "Cold War"

 A November London conference organized by British Foreign Secretary William Hague was supposed to kickstart progress towards global consensus.
 But if anything, it looks to have simply exacerbated the differences.
 A follow-up conference in Budapest later this year could be similar, some fear.

-"The London conference did seem to show a "non-flexible" attitude from both the West and East," says Tony Dyhouse, a leading cyber security specialist for UK defense firm QinetiQ.
-"Dare we coin the term 'Cyber Cold War'?"
+"The London conference did seem to show a "non-flexible" attitude from both the West and East," says Tony Dyhouse, a leading cyber security specialist for UK defense firm Quinetiq.
+"Dare we coin the term "Cyber Cold War?""

 INTELLECTUAL PROPERTY THEFT